flinox/kafka-cluster-test/README.md

 docker build -t flinox/kafka_cluster .
 ```

+Initialy the zookeeper and kafka are not safety, because I'm using on zookeeper image the ALLOW_ANONYMOUS_LOGIN: "yes", but if you expect use this in production I recomend you turn off this variable.

 ## Run the cluster

 After configure, to run the container inside your AWS cloud or your onpremises server, just run: